NexusMutual/docs/docs/overview/cover-products/real-world-risk.md

 ## Cover Re Deal

-In November 2023, Hugh Karp [raised a proposal on the governance forum](https://forum.nexusmutual.io/t/nmpip-grant-advisory-board-the-power-to-enter-into-investment-and-retrocession-agreement-with-cover-re/1315/1) to enter into a two-phase deal with [Cover Re ("Re")](https://re.xyz/).
-This proposal outlined a $15M combined investment and retrocession deal.
+In November 2023, Hugh Karp [raised a proposal on the governance forum](https://forum.nexusmutual.io/t/nmpip-grant-advisory-board-the-power-to-enter-into-investment-and-retrocession-agreement-with-cover-re/1315/1) to enter into a deal with [Cover Re ("Re")](https://re.xyz/).
+This proposal outlined a $15M investment deal.

 After discussion on the forum, this proposal transitioned to an [onchain vote](https://app.nexusmutual.io/governance/view?proposalId=212), where members voted to grant the Advisory Board the authority to enter into the Cover Re deal.
-Through the Cover Re deal, the Mutual will generate premiums from the investment and from the retrocession, where the Mutual's capital will be used to underwrite real world risk.
+Through the Cover Re deal, the Mutual will generate premiums from the investment, where the Mutual's capital will be used to underwrite real world risk.

-The Foundation worked with the Re team to execute the first phase of the deal and the investment went live in May 2024.
+The Foundation worked with the Re team to execute the deal and the investment went live in May 2024.
 This deal was covered by CoinDesk in the article "[RWA Platform Re Debuts Tokenized Reinsurance Fund on Avalanche with $15M Commitment from Nexus Mutual](https://www.coindesk.com/business/2024/05/14/rwa-platform-re-debuts-tokenized-reinsurance-fund-on-avalanche-with-15m-commitment-from-nexus-mutual/)."

-Phase 2 (the retrocession) is expected to go live in Q3/Q4 2024.
-Keep an eye on the governance forum for further updates.

 ## Product development